webclinic017/BinanceTrader-Extended/README.md

-# BinanceTrader-Simple
+# BinanceTrader-Extended
-A simple Python program that uses Binance API to trade crypto in real-time using an RSI calculation.
+A Python program that uses Binance API to trade crypto in real-time using technical analysis calculations.
+It also has a flask UI website that doubles as a trading portal and with [lightweight-charts](https://www.tradingview.com/lightweight-charts/) implemented

+### HOW TO START </br>
-Follow the instructions on .\source\config_setup.py with your own API keys
+Create your (.env) file at (./app/.env) file with your API keys using (./app/.env.template). <br>
+Go to the (./app) folder and run "flask run"